 The Color System

-The new Super Theme color system helps you create a color theme that reflects your company's brand and style.
+The Website Builder color system helps you create a color theme that reflects your company's brand and style.
 We have streamlined the process in order to make color selection as easy as possible.

 The super theme color system consists of three colors: a Primary color, an Interactive color, and an Accent color.
 Our system automatically generates a light and dark variant for each color giving your brand a total color palette of nine available colors.
 This expanded color palette helps to create a beautiful and accessible color scheme for your website.